African Studies - Outreach Program

 For Educators and the Community

 We would like to work with you to offer activities such as interactive performances, presentations, and workshops that educate and delight.
-Resources for the media and business outlined below may also be of interest to educators and the community.
+Our Outreach Coordinator (taherne indiana.edu) can work with you to design a specific program or you may draw upon the resources listed below.

 Performances & Presentations